 5 Construction Technology Trends To Watch

 As the year comes to an end, construction professionals are beginning to shift their attention on what the new year will bring to the construction industry.
-Considering the fact how heavily we rely on technology, it’s no surprise that most of the biggest construction trends we are going to look forward to would revolve around new technologies that would improve not only the building design but the construction process as well.
+Considering the fact how heavily we rely on technology, it’s no surprise that most of the biggest construction trends we are going to look forward to would revolve around new technologies that would improve not only the building design or the knowledge throughout the industry such as learning how to estimate construction costs, but the construction process as well.

 For that, it’s essential for construction professionals to keep themselves up-to-date with the latest trends in technology.
 This would allow them to stay ahead of their competitors.
 Below, we have collected the top 5 construction technology trends to watch out for.

 1. Energy Saving Buildings

 According to the US Department of Energy, 20% of US energy is allocated to commercial power buildings.
 One of the technological trends to look out for would be the energy-saving building construction– this would reduce energy consumption, which would also lower the amount spent on electricity.
 Aside from that, another benefit that can be enjoyed would be the fact that it’s good for the environment.

 Energy-Saving buildings call for a whole building design approach wherein the construction team would be tasked to design and construct all the elements of what they’re working on.
 Merging this innovative approach, together with other energy-saving technologies would make traditional commercial buildings 70% more efficient.

 As construction technology continues to direct toward autonomous devices, construction sites will need to integrate IoT devices into existing safety equipment like traffic safety cones.
 These cones with appropriate devices will help construction crews understand where dangers lie on the job site and find ways to improve efficiencies.